Skip to Main Content

 (as cited in Gleitman, Roizin, & Sabini, 1997) found that … (as cited in Gleitman, Roizin, & Sabini, 1997) found that … (as cited in Gleitman, Roizin, & Sabini, 1997) found that …

-This style is used when you’ve found the perfect quote within one of the articles you have found.
+This is used when you’ve found the perfect quote within one of the articles you have found.
 The quote is known as the Primary source.
 The article you found is the Secondary source.
 Most of what you’ll use for assignments are secondary sources.
 Secondary sources on the APA Style and Grammar Guidelines will provide more information.

 In 1984, in the book APA Style, Partridge stated, "APA is difficult" (as cited in Lipschutz, 2019, p.1).